shitpoet/lichess-pp/README.md

 Works with Lichess Web interface (2025).

+The engine is lously callibrated and plays at the level about equal to your current puzzle rating.

+The engine used is lozza.js v2.5 (max ELO ~ 2000-2500).

 Also the script changes GUI a bit to make it look more like new official Android client.

 If you don't like it you can comment `appendChild` command, which adds all the styling.